louispaulet/louispaulet.github.io/louis-blog/public/posts/post6.md

 To tackle this task, we leveraged the power of an A100 GPU in Google Colab.
 Here’s a quick rundown of our process:
 1. **Dataset Retrieval**: We fetched the shuffled MMLU dataset from the HuggingFace Hub.
 2. **Batch Inference**: We performed batched inference on 10 samples at a time to optimize for speed without overwhelming the GPU.
+3. **Fast model**: We use model `unsloth/llama-3-8b-bnb-4bit`, a quantized bits and bytes Q4 model, with inference lib FastLanguageModel from Unsloth.
+This model is fast and reliable: perfect for the job.

 ### Why 10 Samples per Batch? 🤔